mikeygough/my-ACS-2330-Responsive-Web-Design/class-6.md

 **Common barriers to accessibility (e.g. visual, auditory, motor impairments)**

 Accessibility barriers are obstacles that prevent individuals with disabilities from accessing and using digital content and services.
 Common barriers to accessibility include visual impairments, such as blindness or low vision, auditory impairments, such as deafness or hard of hearing, and motor impairments, such as difficulty using a mouse or keyboard.
-Other barriers may include cognitive or neurological impairments, such as dyslexia or autism, or environmental factors, such as poor lighting or loud background noise.
+Other barriers may include cognitive or neurological impairments, such as dyslexia, autism, or environmental factors, such as poor lighting or loud background noise.
 These barriers can prevent individuals with disabilities from fully participating in the digital world, including accessing educational resources, conducting online transactions, and engaging in social media.

 To ensure accessibility for all users, web developers should consider these barriers when designing and developing digital content and services and provide alternative formats or assistive technologies to accommodate different types of disabilities.

 ### Inclusive design principles

 Suppose a web developer is creating a new e-commerce site.
 To ensure diversity and inclusivity, the developer could design the site's interface to be easily navigable using assistive technologies, such as screen readers, for users with visual impairments.
 They could also provide alternative formats for visual content, such as image descriptions, to make the content accessible to users who are blind or have low vision.

-Additionally, the developer could consider the language and cultural background of the site's target audience, using clear and concise language and avoiding cultural stereotypes that could exclude certain groups of people.
-Finally, the developer could conduct user testing with people from a diverse range of backgrounds and abilities to ensure that the site is usable and accessible to as many people as possible.
+Additionally, the developer could consider the language and cultural background of the site's target audience, using clear and concise language and avoiding cultural stereotypes that could exclude certain groups of people. _Finally, the developer could conduct user testing with people from a diverse range of backgrounds and abilities to ensure that the site is usable and accessible to as many people as possible._

-**Challenge:**
+**Challenge:** Considering the information above what changes need to be made to the SFPOPOS site?

 - Considering the paragraphs above, how would you rewrite your user stories?
-- Is there any text, description or labeling chnages that need to be made to the site?
+- What changes to text content and labeling need to be made to your site?
+- Are there any changes you can make that would make the site more engaging to a wider audience?

 Why?